-Young men like Mr. Chong have lived the sort of self-centered lives where they did whatever they wanted to do.
+Young men like Mr. Chong have lived the sort of self-centred lives where they did whatever they wanted to do.
 But transitioning to fatherhood means putting your wife and child first before your wants and needs.
-Responsibilities are hard to handle but always remember that your family is priority.
+Responsibilities are hard to handle but always remember that your family is the priority.

 3. Will I be a good father?

 Surely, doubts of you becoming a good father plague your mind—Will I raise a delinquent?
 Or will my child love and respect me in the future?
 The greatest fear among most young dads is whether or not he is ready for fatherhood.
 Instead of doubting yourself, take the initiative to be there for your child at all times, care for him or her, teach them how to have good morals and last but not least, shower your child with unconditional love.

 Did you have children during your teenage years?
 If so, how has being a father at such an early age been for you?
 Check out other stories of teenage dads, who experienced being a father early: